 Primary purpose definition

-Personal information is collected and retained concerning past and present members, parents/guardians of performing members, music teachers, staff and other individuals for the primary purpose of running QYO programs.
+Personal information is collected and retained concerning past and present members, parents/guardians of performing members, music teachers, staff, audience members and other individuals for the primary purpose of running QYO programs.
 All information collected is directly applicable to the functions and activities of QYO and to the health, well-being and protection of its members.
 This information is entered and stored with an online database and in files in the QYO Office.
-Data may also be retained in electronic or hardcopy format by staff at other locations, eg. home computers.
+Data may also be retained in electronic or hardcopy format by staff at other locations, eg. home computers, portable devices.

 Collection of data

 We will only collect personal information in a fair and lawful manner, and then only that information which we require to manage and promote our organisation.
 When you apply for membership, the application form includes statements about privacy and requests for consent.
 Those privacy statements refer you to this policy where more detail is available on how any information about you may be used and disclosed in relation to your membership of QYO.
 When you apply for membership, you consent to us collecting, maintaining, using and disclosing personal information about you and provided by you or by another person in accordance with this policy.

 When you apply to become a member of QYO, or make application to attend one of our programs, you may be assigned a computer-generated number to uniquely identify you for the purposes of the organisation’s operations.
 This number has no relationship to any identifier assigned by any other agency.